tpximpact/mhclg-oruk/content/about/10-introducing.md

 # Defining open data standards

 A data standard is like a language for data.
 Just as language has rules such as grammar and spelling, a data standard has rules and guidelines for using information.
 Adopting a data standard leads to consistent information and a better shared understanding.
-The [Central Digital and Data Office (CDDO) has formally endorsed Open Referral UK (ORUK)](https://www.gov.uk/government/publications/open-standards-for-government/record-and-share-information-about-public-services-in-local-authorities), recognising its value in standardising service data across sectors.
+In 2022, the [Central Digital and Data Office (CDDO) has formally endorsed Open Referral UK (ORUK)](https://www.gov.uk/government/publications/open-standards-for-government/record-and-share-information-about-public-services-in-local-authorities), recognising its value in standardising service data across sectors.

 Open data standards are: